 A quick look at LG's technical stats confirms this.
 In terms of efficiency, LG solar panels are almost unbeatable.
-(They are rated as 22% efficient; the only brand we've found that can surpass that is SunPower, and by less than a full percentage point.)
+(They are rated as 21.7% efficient; the only brand we've found that can surpass that is SunPower.)
 A competitive price point and robust 25-year warranty just sweeten the deal and make LG the most recommendable of home solar panels.

 Most Efficient: SunPower

 If you're buying residential solar panels based solely on their efficiency, SunPower is the name to beat.
 (Remember, efficiency refers to the amount of sunlight that the panels can absorb and turn into useful energy for your home.)
-SunPower has the highest efficiency we've seen from any solar panel: 22.8%.
+SunPower's panels have the highest efficiency we've seen: 22.7%.
 And on top of that, we'll note that SunPower is reasonably priced and comes with a decent product warranty.

 Best Warranty: Silfab

 When it comes to solar panels, the typical warranty may be anywhere from 10 years to 25 years.
 There are actually a number of products that hit that 25-year mark, including some that we've mentioned already, but we'll give the honor to Silfab.
-Not only does this solar panel come supported by a robust warranty, but it routinely wins accolades for longevity and for overall customer satisfaction.
+Not only do these solar panels come supported by a robust warranty, but they routinely win accolades for longevity and for overall customer satisfaction.

 Silfab is a less prominent name in the solar energy space, but it really deserves your attention.
-It's a great product that offers tremendous value and is one of our top picks for best solar panels for home use.
+It has great products that offer tremendous value and is one of our top picks for best solar panels for home use.

 Most Affordable: Canadian Solar